COR1999/covid_case/readme.md

 # Covid Case
 ## Overview
-In this project users can visually see the statistics for coronavirus for each country.
+In this project users can visually see the statistics for corona virus for each country.
 Simple thresholds are used to determine the safety level of each country, displayed using a traffic light system (green, orange, red).
-The website's business function is to sell facemasks and other coronavirus-related products, such as hand sanitizers and visors.
+The website's business function is to sell facemasks and other corona virus-related products, such as hand sanitizers and visors.
 The user has the ability to sign in and purchase these items.

 ## UX